hughwilson44/website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, I'm Hugh.
-I'm currently working on my **Ph.D. in single-molecule biophysics** at the [Lewis-Sigler Institute for Integrative Genomics](https://lsi.princeton.edu/) at Princeton University.
-I'm advised by [Quan Wang](https://wanglabprinceton.weebly.com/).
+I'm currently working as a postdoc with Chris Russo at the [MRC Laboratory of Molecular Biology](https://www.mrc-lmb.cam.ac.uk/crusso/).

-My research has focused on developing new tools and algorithms to extract dynamic structural information from individual biomolecules and complexes in solution.
-I've also applied these tools to study problems in molecular biophysics.
+My current research is focused on developing new specimen supports for electron cryomicroscopy & on studying the physics of electron-specimen interactions.
+Before that, my Ph.D. research focused on developing new tools and algorithms to extract dynamic structural information from individual biomolecules and complexes in solution.
+I also applied these tools to study problems in molecular biophysics.